-Cannabidiol (CBD) has been touted for its health benefits in recent years, one of which is helping to manage symptoms of and potentially treat different types of cancer.
+Cannabidiol (CBD) has been touted for its health benefits in recent years, one of which is helping to manage symptoms and side effects of different types of cancer.
 In this article we will explore the use of CBD for breast cancer patients, as it is one of the leading types of cancer in the U.S. and the world.

 In fact, according to Breastcancer.org, 1 in 8 women will develop invasive breast cancer over the course of her lifetime.
 This is why it’s important to be informed about the different tools available during breast cancer treatment, whether that be as a patient or a caregiver.

 What Is Cannabidiol?

 Cannabidiol, more commonly known as CBD, is a medical marijuana compound that does not contain THC.
 This means that it does not cause a high, unless combined with THC.
 Because of this, medicinal marijuana is now legal in many U.S. states.

 CBD has been integrated into products of all varieties, from oils to lotions, and everything in between, in order to make it easy to use for consumers.
 One of the most common methods of consumption is CBD gummies.